tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/G_ENG-Editor.md

 ![](pics/EngineForm_WHR.png)

 In case the engine is equipped with a waste heat recovery system (WHR) the WHR type can be selected in the lower right part of the window.
-For WHR systems that generate mechanlical power that is directly delivered to the engine's crankshaft no further input is required - the WHR shall be considered in the fuel consumption map already.
+For WHR systems that generate mechanical power that is directly delivered to the engine's crankshaft no further input is required - the WHR shall be considered in the fuel consumption map already.

 For WHR systems with electrical power output the generated electrical power needs to be provided in the [Fuel Consumption Map](#fuel-consumption-map-.vmap) of the primary fuel.